ICS2O-Gallo/cpt-max-oscar/README.md

 - Time is urgent, and the player needs to start as quickly as possible !!

 ### Group members:
-- Max Huang
+- Max H.
-- Emily Cheng
+- Emily C.
-- Oscar Sun
+- Oscar S.
 ---

 ### Groups